Johnpc123/py-fx-scraper/README.md

 # py-fx-scraper
 A robust script to scrape real-time FX pair values, stored with up to 80% lossless compression.
-(Weissmen score 8.7)

 ## Overview